Troubleshooting a cloud flow

 Open that failed step, and then review the error message.

 On the right pane, you can see the details of the error and How to fix the error

 In many cases, flows fail because of an authentication error.
 If you have this type of error, the error message contains Unauthorized or an error code of 401 or 403 appears.
 You can usually fix an authentication error by updating the connection:

 In the right pane, click on View Connections below How to fix.

 Scroll to the connection for which you saw the Unauthorized error message.

-Next to the connection, click or tap the Verify password link in the message about the connection not being authenticated.
+Next to the connection, click or tap the Fix connection link in the message about the connection not being authenticated.

 Verify your credentials by following the instructions that appear, return to your flow-run failure, and then click or tap Resubmit.